Residential Community Governance

 - Local Law 11 capital-assessment practices escape documentation

-- Nine legislative attempts to create an ombudsman have failed since 2005
+- Multiple legislative attempts to create an ombudsman have failed in recent years

-- Standards — model fiduciary, disclosure, election, and procurement standards for condominium and cooperative governance.
+- Standards (planned) — model fiduciary, disclosure, election, and procurement standards for condominium and cooperative governance.

-- Accreditation — a TASFGA credential for managing agents, binding them to a public Code of Conduct.
+- Accreditation (proposed) — a proposed TASFGA credential for managing agents that would bind participants to a public Code of Conduct.

-- Model legislation — statutory language for state-level managing-agent licensure and ombudsman programs.
+- Model legislation (planned) — statutory language for state-level managing-agent licensure and ombudsman programs.

-- Scorecards — per-firm managing-agent ratings, per-building governance files, legislative tracking.
+- Scorecards (planned) — per-firm managing-agent ratings, per-building governance files, legislative tracking.

 In-field reporting

 Our on-the-record documentation of failure modes is published at condoscoopsnyc.org — building-by-building, firm-by-firm, gap-by-gap.
-That work is the proof-of-concept for every other focus area.
+That work is the proof-of-concept for every other area of focus.